West Hill Baseball FAQ

 How do I register my child?

-WHBL registration opens early in the calendar year.
+WHBL registration usually opens early in January of each year.
 The primary registration period is January – April, but late registrations are allowed, space permitting.
 We recommend registering as early as possible to ensure your child's place on a team.
 There is a player cap on all divisions, and once this number is reached, no further registrations in that division will be accepted.
 Early registration also allows you to take advantage of discounted pricing, and participation in the Early Bird draws.

 During the registration period, a link will be visible on the WHBL website for online registration.
 WHBL will only accept online registration using a credit card (Mastercard or VISA).